DigitalPublishingToolkit/GrayZones/md/05_M_J_Leger_The_Agency_of_Art_edit_FINAL.md

 ...

-# Marc James Léger
+Marc James Léger

-# The Agency of Art in the Unconscious
+## THE AGENCY OF ART IN THE UNCONSCIOUS

 How can we explain the grey zone, the minimum distance between creativity and capitalist demand?
 How can we understand creative